MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ### Run to Click

-While paused in the debugger, hover over a statement in source code or the **Disassembly** window, and select the **Run execution to here** green arrow icon.
+While paused in the debugger, you can hover over a statement in source code or the **Disassembly** window, and select the **Run execution to here** green arrow icon.
 Using **Run to Click** eliminates the need to set a temporary breakpoint.

 ![Run to Click](../debugger/media/dbg-run-to-click.png "Run to Click")